jakartaee/jakarta.ee/content/committees/specification/tckprocess/index.md

-A consensus that a test produces invalid results will result in the exclusion of that test from certification requirements, and an immediate update and release of an official distribution of the TCK including the new exclude list.
+A consensus that a test produces invalid results will result in the exclusion of that test from certification requirements, and an immediate update and release of an official distribution of the TCK with the test excluded.
 The associated `challenge` issue MUST be closed with an `accepted` label to indicate it has been resolved.

 The specification project may approve (user) workarounds for an `accepted` TCK challenge (as an alternative to excluding TCK tests).